Attainia/user-activity-code-challenge/README.md

 I left the debug setting enabled for easier debugging but would disable it in any production environment.
 Furthermore, filtering by user activity is supported via the query parameter `active=true` or `active=false`.
-In a project of a large scope I would extend this functionality to allow filtering with a numeric range and via other user properties.
+In a project of a larger scope I would extend this functionality to allow filtering with a numeric range and via other user properties.

 ## Frontend
 As noted in the Usage Instructions, I decided to consume the Django API in order to retrieve the user data in the